Opioid Withdrawal Treatment Medications

 - Ondansetron (Zofran) or metoclopramide (Reglan) to help treat nausea.

 - Dicyclomine (Bentyl, Maalox, or Mylanta) can help with other stomach issues.

 Does your insurance cover medication-assisted-treatment?

 We can help – check your coverage instantly or text us your questions to find out more.

 Supervised medical detox is a highly effective way to manage opioid withdrawal.4 It helps you stay as safe and comfortable as possible during the earliest stages of recovery.9 Detox can also help ease your transition into further treatment where you’ll learn how to address the underlying causes of your addiction.9 In addition, some opioid addiction treatment medications started during detox (buprenorphine and methadone) can be continued throughout treatment and during ongoing recovery.1 Your care team can work with you to choose the right medicine to meet your needs.

-American Addiction Centers is one of the country’s leading providers of detox and addiction treatment.
+American Addiction Centers (AAC) is one of the country’s leading providers of detox and addiction treatment.
 With treatment centers located across the country, we make it easier to find treatment no matter where you are.
 Contact us any time at .
+Alternatively, if you would like to get started online, start the process by checking your insurance coverage instantly or texting our team.
 Our caring and knowledgeable staff can answer any questions you have about detox and addiction treatment.
 Recovery from addiction is possible, and we can help.